jonathanyeong/dotfiles/README.md

 Dotfiles will be used for Github Codespaces but should mimic what I use for local development.

 `install.sh` is used by Github Codespaces to load up the environment `setup-new-computer.sh` is used to setup a new computer locally.
+For setup script to run you will need to clone this repo.